Charles Eastman Fellowship

 2. Teaching statement outlining past and future teaching interests (maximum one page single spaced)

-3. Fellowship program statement describing your motivations to join a multidisciplinary cohort; the statement should also describe prior and potential contributions to diversity in the context of academic research, teaching, and/or service (maximum one page single spaced)
+3. Fellowship program statement describing your motivations to join a multidisciplinary cohort; the statement should also describe prior and potential contributions to diversity, equity, and inclusion in the context of academic research, teaching, and/or service (maximum one page single spaced)

 Equal Employment Opportunity Statement